bitovi/hatchify/doc/jsonapi/sparse-fieldsets/README.md

 # Learn how to sparse fieldsets

-This guide shows how to sparse fieldset with Hatchify.
+This guide review how to use "sparse fieldsets" with Hatchify.

 - [Why do we need to sparse Fieldsets](#why-do-we-need-to-sparse-fieldsets)
 - [A simple example](#a-simple-example)